Roothulhu/Roothulhu/README.md

 <hr>

 <pre>
-📚 I have a Bachelors in Videogame Engineering from the University FITECH at Mexico 📖 I have a strong interest in animals, videogames and comicbooks.
+🎓 I have a Bachelors in Videogame Engineering from the University FITECH at Mexico 📖 I have a strong interest in animals, videogames and comicbooks.
 🔭 Working as Full-Stack Developer at UNIAT
 🌱 Learning about Front-end Development
 🌟 Main languages: TypeScript & C#
 🚩 Interested in Full Stack Development and Videogame Development 📝 This is <a href="https://drive.google.com/file/d/1DxfZ59pRtsx7wvgGmI7_2nPdTO-WSQpz/view" target="_blank">MY RESUME.</a>
+📚 These are some of my <a href="https://drive.google.com/drive/u/1/folders/1p0QPrJRsfh9ApE8ZsHY3tTeKaESiyG40" target="_blank">CREDENTIALS.</a>
 </pre>
 <hr>